praesongprasit/EventSiteTest/src/talks/nztechrally2025/from-developer-to-architect.md

 event: "NZ Tech Rally 2025"
 speaker: Ben Yu
 speakerKey: ben-yu
-talkTitle: "From Developer to Architect: The ultimate guide to mastering the transition"
+talkTitle: "From developer to architect: the ultimate guide to mastering the transition"
 talkExcerpt: "
 <p>Transitioning from development to solution architecture requires more than just technical expertise—it demands a shift in mindset, problem-solving approach, and communication skills.</p>